LoyolaChicagoCode/cs2-lab6-mazesolver-stack-java/README.md

     - solve
     - tests

-   You may also want to add the distinction between the way out and dead-end attempts at the end.
    *This is a short but complex project.
 You are encouraged to get started early and use the available supports.*
 1. Create at least one additional maze of size 10x10 or larger and with at least two exits.
 1. As in the past, run the program as follows: